publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s104.md

 >          shall determine the proportion that—

->             “(A) the obligation authority provided by subsection (a) for the fiscal year or period, less the aggregate of amounts not distributed under paragraphs (1) and (2) of this subsection; bears to
+>             “(A) the obligation authority provided by subsection (a) for the fiscal year, less the aggregate of amounts not distributed under paragraphs (1) and (2) of this subsection; bears to

->             “(B) the total of the sums authorized to be appropriated for the Federal-aid highway and highway safety construction programs (other than sums authorized to be appropriated for provisions of law described in paragraphs (1) through (11) of subsection (b) and sums authorized to be appropriated for [section 119 of title 23][/us/usc/t23/s119], United States Code, equal to the amount referred to in subsection (b)(12) for the fiscal year or period), less the aggregate of the amounts not distributed under paragraphs (1) and (2) of this subsection;
+>             “(B) the total of the sums authorized to be appropriated for the Federal-aid highway and highway safety construction programs (other than sums authorized to be appropriated for provisions of law described in paragraphs (1) through (12) of subsection (b) and sums authorized to be appropriated for [section 119 of title 23][/us/usc/t23/s119], United States Code, equal to the amount referred to in subsection (b)(13) for the fiscal year), less the aggregate of the amounts not distributed under paragraphs (1) and (2) of this subsection;

 >         “(4)

->          shall distribute the obligation authority provided by subsection (a), less the aggregate amounts not distributed under paragraphs (1) and (2), for each of the programs (other than programs to which paragraph (1) applies) that are allocated by the Secretary under this Act \[see Tables for classification\] and title 23, United States Code, or apportioned by the Secretary under sections 202 or 204 of that title, by multiplying—
+>          shall distribute the obligation authority provided by subsection (a), less the aggregate amounts not distributed under paragraphs (1) and (2), for each of the programs (other than programs to which paragraph (1) applies) that are allocated by the Secretary under this Act \[div.
+A of [Pub.
+L. 114–94][/us/pl/114/94], see Tables for classification\] and title 23, United States Code, or apportioned by the Secretary under sections 202 or 204 of that title, by multiplying—

 >             “(A) the proportion determined under paragraph (3); by

->             “(B) the amounts authorized to be appropriated for each such program for the fiscal year or period; and
+>             “(B) the amounts authorized to be appropriated for each such program for the fiscal year; and

 >         “(5)

->          shall distribute the obligation authority provided by subsection (a), less the aggregate amounts not distributed under paragraphs (1) and (2) and the amounts distributed under paragraph (4), for Federal-aid highway and highway safety construction programs that are apportioned by the Secretary under title 23, United States Code (other than the amounts apportioned for the national highway performance program in [section 119 of title 23][/us/usc/t23/s119], United States Code, that are exempt from the limitation under subsection (b)(12) and the amounts apportioned under sections 202 and 204 of that title) in the proportion that—
+>          shall distribute the obligation authority provided by subsection (a), less the aggregate amounts not distributed under paragraphs (1) and (2) and the amounts distributed under paragraph (4), for Federal-aid highway and highway safety construction programs that are apportioned by the Secretary under title 23, United States Code (other than the amounts apportioned for the national highway performance program in [section 119 of title 23][/us/usc/t23/s119], United States Code, that are exempt from the limitation under subsection (b)(13) and the amounts apportioned under sections 202 and 204 of that title) in the proportion that—

->             “(A) amounts authorized to be appropriated for the programs that are apportioned under title 23, United States Code, to each State for the fiscal year or period; bears to
+>             “(A) amounts authorized to be appropriated for the programs that are apportioned under title 23, United States Code, to each State for the fiscal year; bears to

->             “(B) the total of the amounts authorized to be appropriated for the programs that are apportioned under title 23, United States Code, to all States for the fiscal year or period.
+>             “(B) the total of the amounts authorized to be appropriated for the programs that are apportioned under title 23, United States Code, to all States for the fiscal year.

 >     “(d)  __Redistribution of Unused Obligation Authority__  __.—__

->     Notwithstanding subsection (c), the Secretary \[of Transportation\] shall, after August 1 of each of fiscal years 2013 through 2016—
+>     Notwithstanding subsection (c), the Secretary \[of Transportation\] shall, after August 1 of each of fiscal years 2016 through 2020—

 >         “(1) revise a distribution of the obligation authority made available under subsection (c) if an amount distributed cannot be obligated during that fiscal year; and

->         “(2) redistribute sufficient amounts to those States able to obligate amounts in addition to those previously distributed during that fiscal year, giving priority to those States having large unobligated balances of funds apportioned under sections 144 (as in effect on the day before the date of enactment of this Act \[see section 3(a), (b) of [Pub.
+>         “(2) redistribute sufficient amounts to those States able to obligate amounts in addition to those previously distributed during that fiscal year, giving priority to those States having large unobligated balances of funds apportioned under sections 144 (as in effect on the day before the date of enactment of MAP–21 ([Public Law 112–141][/us/pl/112/141]) \[see section 3(a), (b) of [Pub.
 L. 112–141][/us/pl/112/141], set out as Effective and Termination Dates of 2012 Amendment notes under [section 101 of this title][/us/usc/t23/s101]\]) and 104 of title 23, United States Code.

 >     “(e) __Applicability of Obligation Limitations to Transportation Research Programs.—__